 Other ways to dispose of your large items

-If your item is IN GOOD CONDITION and could be USED AGAIN BY SOMEONE ELSE, please use the Re-use Line.
+If your item is IN GOOD CONDITION and could be USED AGAIN BY SOMEONE ELSE, please use the Re-use service.

-If you have bulky items such as beds, sofas, tables, chairs and bikes that are in good condition, could be re-used, haven’t been left outside and still have the necessary fire labels (for sofas and armchairs), please donate online (www.recycleforscotland.com/donate-national-re-use-phone-line-now) or call the Re-use Line on 0800 0665 820.
+If you have bulky items such as beds, sofas, tables, chairs and bikes that are in good condition, could be re-used, haven’t been left outside and still have the necessary fire labels (for sofas and armchairs), please donate to a local re-use organisation (if this is available in your area) Find details online.

 These will be collected by local organisations that will ensure the item stays in use rather than going to waste.

-Unit 11/Whinpark Ind Est, Isle of Islay PA44 7NZ
+Unit 11 Whin Park, Bridgend, Isle of Islay PA44 7NZ, UK

 67 Glebe St, Campbeltown, PA28 6LR